rizinorg/book/src/analysis/code_analysis.md

 The most crucial options that change the analysis results drastically.
 Sometimes some can be disabled to save the time and memory when analyzing big binaries.

-- `anal.jmp.ref` - to allow references creation for unconditional jumps
+- `analysis.jmp.ref` - to allow references creation for unconditional jumps
-- `anal.jmp.cref` - same, but for conditional jumps
+- `analysis.jmp.cref` - same, but for conditional jumps
-- `anal.datarefs` - to follow the data references in code
+- `analysis.datarefs` - to follow the data references in code
-- `anal.refstr` - search for strings in data references
+- `analysis.refstr` - search for strings in data references
-- `anal.strings` - search for strings and creating references
+- `analysis.strings` - search for strings and creating references

 Note that strings references control is disabled by default because it increases the analysis time.